stratokumulus/proxmox-k3s-setup/Readme.md

 1. Terraform deploys 8 nodes : 6 for the K3s cluster, one Mysql server (I'm running K3s in HA mode, with external DB), and a proxy.
 2. A bunch of playbooks deploy the services : one for setting up mysql, one for setting up nginx in ha proxy mode, one to deploy the master nodes, and one to deploy the worker nodes.

+## Template preparation

 I'm cloning an existing template (Ubuntu 20.04), where I have a user (ansiblebot) with proper sudo privileges.
 This is the user that Ansible will use for the ```become``` commands.
+I haven't done it yet, but I'm planning on removing the sudo privileges for the ansiblebot user as a post install task.

+I'm cloning this box 8 times, which takes about 1m30s on my R630 (linked clones, not full ones).
+The name of the template is defined in the terraform variables file.

+Each VM is configured with a private Mac address (1st byte : 1st biff off, 2nd bit on).
+These Mac addresses are reserved on my DHCP server to provide the IP addresses you'll see in the file ```ìnventory/hosts.ini```.

 ## Commands
 The commands are fairly simple :